CiBuildOrg/auth-central/test/test-cases.md

 - The user has searched for and loaded the client to be deleted

 **When** the delete button is clicked

 **Then** the loaded client will be deleted

+#### Create a Client Secret
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Secret Admin screen (at Admin/ClientSecret/Show/{clientid})
+- The user has clicke the "Create Secret" button and entred the required form fields

+**When** the save button is clicked

+**Then**:
+- The new client secret value will be hashed
+- The new client secret with hashed value will be persisted to the client data store

+#### Delete a Client Secret
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Secret Admin screen (at Admin/ClientSecret/Show/{clientid})

+**When** the Delete button for the secret to delete is clicked

+**Then**:
+- The client secret will be removed from the client data store

+#### Create a Client Claim
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Claim Admin screen (at Admin/ClientClaim/Show/{clientid})
+- The user has clicke the "Create Claim" button and entred the required form fields

+**When** the save button is clicked

+**Then** the new client claim will be persisted to the client data store

+#### Delete a Client Claim
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Claim Admin screen (at Admin/ClientClaim/Show/{clientid})

+**When** the Delete button for the secret to delete is clicked

+**Then**: the client claim will be removed from the client data store

+#### Create an Allowed Client Scope
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Allowed Client Scope Admin screen (at Admin/ClientAllowedScope/Edit/{clientid})
+- The user has entred the required form field (allowedScope)

+**When** the save button is clicked

+**Then** the new allowed client scope will be persisted to the client data store

+#### Update an Allowed Client Scope
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Allowed Client Scope Admin screen (at Admin/ClientAllowedScope/Edit/{clientid}), and
+- The user has made the Allowed Scope updates

+**When** the save button is clicked

+**Then** the allowed scope updates will be persisted to the client data store

+#### Delete an Allowed Client Scope

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Allowed Client Scope Admin screen (at Admin/ClientAllowedScope/Edit/{clientid}), and

+**When** the Delete button for the scope to delete is clicked

+**Then**: the allowed client scope will be removed from the client data store

+---

+#### Create an Allowed Client Redirect Uri
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Redirect Uri Admin screen (at Admin/ClientRedirectUri/Edit/{clientid})
+- The user has entred the required form field (redirectUri)

+**When** the save button is clicked

+**Then** the new client redirect uri will be persisted to the client data store

+#### Update an Allowed Client Redirect Uri
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Redirect Uri Admin screen (at Admin/ClientRedirectUri/Edit/{clientid})
+- The user has made the Allowed Redirect Uri updates

+**When** the save button is clicked

+**Then** the client redirect uri change will be persisted to the client data store

+#### Delete an Allowed Client Redirect Uri
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Redirect Uri Admin screen (at Admin/ClientRedirectUri/Edit/{clientid})

+**When** the Delete button for the redirect uri to delete is clicked

+**Then**: the redirect uri will be removed from the client data store

+#### Create an Allowed Client Post Logout Uri
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Post Logout Uri Admin screen (at Admin/ClientLogouttUri/Edit/{clientid})
+- The user has entred the required form field (logoutUri)

+**When** the save button is clicked

+**Then** the new client logout uri will be persisted to the client data store

+#### Update an Allowed Client Post Logout Uri
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Post Logout Uri Admin screen (at Admin/ClientLogouttUri/Edit/{clientid})
+- The user has made the Post Logout Uri updates

+**When** the save button is clicked

+**Then** the client logout uri change will be persisted to the client data store

+#### Delete an Allowed Client Post Logout Uri
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Post Logout Uri Admin screen (at Admin/ClientLogouttUri/Edit/{clientid})

+**When** the Delete button for the logout uri to delete is clicked

+**Then**: the logout uri will be removed from the client data store

+#### Create an Allowed Client CORS Origin
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Allowed CORS Origin Admin screen (at Admin/ClientAllowedCorsOrigin/Edit/{clientid})
+- The user has entred the required form field (allowedCorsOrigin)

+**When** the save button is clicked

+**Then** the new client allowed client CORS Origin will be persisted to the client data store

+#### Update an Allowed Client CORS Origin
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Allowed CORS Origin Admin screen (at Admin/ClientAllowedCorsOrigin/Edit/{clientid})
+- The user has made the Allowed CORS Origin Update

+**When** the save button is clicked

+**Then** the allowed client CORS Origin change will be persisted to the client data store

+#### Delete an Allowed Client CORS Origin
+---

+**Given**:
+- The user has the fsw:authcentral:admin resource claim, and
+- The user has loaded the Client Allowed CORS Origin Admin screen (at Admin/ClientAllowedCorsOrigin/Edit/{clientid})

+**When** the Delete button for the CORS Origin to delete is clicked

+**Then**: the cors origin will be removed from the client data store

 ## User account actions